 I can't see any so far – but I have worked at home for 11 years – so it's not a new concept for me.
 Neither is setting up tech-y stuff

 and troubleshooting any issues.
 However – they DO offer the computer readiness class and a tech support hotline.
 So I am sure there are many employees that had no experience with this technology that with their class and tech support were able to be up and running.

-You will also need to have a QUIET work space.
-Might sound like a great job if you have little kids – but understand… you can’t have junior asking you for a cookie or crying about his BOO BOO while your taking a customer service call.
-BIG NO. The same goes for TVs blaring, dogs barking, music playing….
+You will also need to have a QUIET workspace.
+Might sound like a great job if you have little kids – but understand… you can't have junior asking you for a cookie or crying about his BOO BOO while you're taking a customer service call.
+BIG NO. The same goes for TVs blaring, dogs barking, music playing…

 NO NO NO.